MateuszBelka/RESTful_API_Website/README.md

 # Running the server

-You can start the server by executing the Python script in a command line interface (such as PowerShell on Windows or a Terminal on Mac or linux):
+You can start the server by executing the Python script:
 ```
 $ python server.py
 ```